 Using today’s most common shorthand of national welfare, gross domestic product, all of the above are equal.
 GDP measures only output, and makes no claims on the quality of that output, let alone on subjective concepts such as social progress or human happiness.
 It does what it was intended to do -- offer a value of marketed goods and services produced in a country in a given time frame -- and does it reasonably well.

-Unfortunately, as you’ll probably gather from the reaction to this week’s announcement that U.S. GDP unexpectedly declined in the last quarter of 2012, politicians have increasingly come to rely on this measure as a singular tool for calibrating public policy.
+Unfortunately, as you’ll probably gather from the reaction to this week’s that U.S. GDP unexpectedly declined in the last quarter of 2012, politicians have increasingly come to rely on this measure as a singular tool for calibrating public policy.
 This is a mistake.

 As useful as GDP is, it has some crucial flaws.
 It can obscure growing inequality and encourage the depletion of resources.
 It can’t differentiate between spending on good things (education) and terrible things (cigarettes).
 It doesn’t measure the economic services that nature provides, such as the dwindling wetlands that once protected New Orleans from storms, or those that don’t come with a market price, such as raising children.
 It fails to account for the value of social cohesion, education, health, leisure, a clean environment -- in other words, as Robert Kennedy once put it, GDP measures everything “except that which makes life worthwhile.”